 We commit to spending a minimum of 2% of the average net profits for the preceding three FYs on CSR initiatives.
-Any capital assets created or acquired out of our CSR funds will be transferred within 180 days to the entities established under section 8 of the Act, or a registered public trust or a registered society, registered under section 12A and 80G of the Income Tax Act, 1961, and has an established track record of at least three years in undertaking similar activities.
-Any initiatives undertaken in pursuance of the normal course of our business are not considered CSR by the Company.
+Any capital assets created or acquired out of our CSR funds will be transferred to the entities within 180 days.
+Any initiatives undertaken in pursuance of the normal course of our business is not considered CSR by the Company.